 Washing machines can be found in most homes, owned or rented, and are a useful addition to any household - but with any electrical appliance, there’s always a small risk of fire.

 - When buying a new washing machine, always buy from a reputable dealer, and follow the manufacturer’s instructions.

 - Always register a new washing machine with the manufacturer.
 That way you can be contacted easily if a safety recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
-To register all your appliances, regardless of age, visit Register My Appliance.
+To register all your appliances, regardless of age, visit our Product Registration page.

 - Check that your washing machine has a UK plug, but if it doesn’t, do not use a UK travel adaptor, but rather have the retailer fit the washing machine with a UK plug.

 - Do regular checks of the plug and socket for burn marks, sounds of ‘arcing’ (buzzing or crackling), fuses blowing, circuit-breakers tripping or if it feels too hot to touch.

 - Ensure your home is fully protected by an RCD or residual current device, which can be found in your fuse box (also known as a consumer unit).
 An RCD is a life-saving device that protects against dangerous electric shock and reduces the risk of electrical fires.

 - If you don’t have RCD protection on your sockets, consider using an RCD plug, which can prevent serious appliance faults that pose threats to you and your property.

 - Sometimes, appliance fires are caused by something beyond your control.
 Smoke alarms are essential in keeping you safe in the event of a fire.
 There should be a minimum of one smoke alarm per floor and fit enough alarms to cover all areas where a fire could start, and make sure they are tested regularly.